-Fitbit sold nearly 5 million fitness trackers in three months, and Apple is set to do even better from October to the end of December with 5 to 6 million smartwatch sales.
-Add in Xiaomi's success, Garmin's fanbase and Samsung's late Gear S2 push and that's a lot of wearables on a lot of wrists around the world.
+Fitbit just sold 5.3 million fitness trackers in three months, and according to Tim Cook, Apple Watch sales are off the charts.
+Add in Xiaomi's success, Garmin's fanbase, Samsung's Gear S3 and Gear VR double whammyand Sony's PlayStation VR and that's a lot of wearables on a lot of wrists, in a lot of ears and on a lot of faces around the world.

-That means tens of millions of people are making the leap from never wearing a piece of wearable tech before to, in many cases, wearing one everyday.
+That means tens of millions more people are making the leap from never wearing a piece of wearable tech before to, in many cases, wearing one everyday or every week.

 One of Wareable's aims is to stay one step ahead of you, warning you of potential awkwardness ahead and helping you to get the best out of this new wave of devices and apps.